 - See Product Description for details including limitations and what is not covered.

 These lenses are a good complement for the 18-55mm lens, though they are much better built and are optically far superior compared to the kit lenses.

 Additionally, these lenses are designed for full-frame cameras.
 That means when you mount them on a crop camera their effective focal length becomes longer.
 The focal length is perfect for shooting portraits, a bit of wildlife life, sports and other fast action.
 Ideal for outdoor use too as these lenses come with fluorite coating and moisture resistance built into them.

 3. Wide Prime

 Now comes a very interesting selection of lenses.
 Wide primes.
-These selection of lenses include the 50mm, the 35, the 40mm and the 28mm.
+This selection of lenses includes the 50mm, the 35, the 40mm and the 28mm.
 The last two lenses are made by Canon are they are really cheap.

 Yet they give fantastic results.
 There are several versions of 50mm and 35mm lenses manufactured by a host of manufacturers.
-Apart from Nikon and Canon’s sumptuous selection of f/1.8, f/1.4 and f/1.2 50mm and f/1.4 and f/1.8 35mm, there are the Pentax options and finally the Sigma Art series lenses which gives any other makes a run for their money.
+Apart from Nikon and Canon’s sumptuous selection of f/1.8, f/1.4 and f/1.2 50mm and f/1.4 and f/1.8 35mm, there are the Pentax options and finally, the Sigma Art series lenses which give any other makes a run for their money.

 - 50mm focal length